File paths

 Figure 4.1: Plot of total library size, as determined by summing unnormalised gene counts across samples.
 Samples are coloured by RIN, with the midpoint of the colour scale (white) indicating the median RIN across all samples.

-• As count data is not normally distributed,vst function from DESeq2 used to apply a variance-stabilising transformation.
-This transformation is roughly similar to putting the data on the log2 scale, while also dealing with the sampling variability of low counts.
+used to apply a variance-stabilising transformation.
+This transformation is roughly similar to putting the data on the log2 scale, while also dealing with the sampling variability of low counts.vst

-• The vst function also corrects for library size.
+function also corrects for library size.# Get log2 counts

 vsd <- vst(object = dds,